 The reason the issue has been hurled back into the spotlight is because Scotland have been holding parliamentary debates on whether to bring in a single policy to regulate sexual entertainment venues (SEVs).
-Currently, live sexual entertainment in Scotland isn't licensed in its own category – instead, it falls under the Licensing Act 2005, which regulates alcohol licences.
+Currently, live sexual entertainment in Scotland isn't licensed in its own category—instead, it falls under the Licensing Act 2005, which regulates alcohol licenses.

 Now, it seems likely that strip clubs are going to be slapped with some new legislation.
 The question is, what form should this take?

 If you're searching for a model of SEV legislation that isn't working, you don't have to look further than England and Wales.
-Here, in a nutshell, any venue offering lap dancing, pole dancing or striptease is classified as a "sex encounter venue".
-Local councils have the power to veto licences for SEVs and, if they wish, declare a "nil" policy, meaning no SEVs whatsoever on their turf.
+Here, in a nutshell, any venue offering lap dancing, pole dancing, or striptease is classified as a "sex encounter venue."
+Local councils have the power to veto licenses for SEVs and, if they wish, declare a "nil" policy, meaning no SEVs whatsoever on their turf.

-In reality, this translates to councils up and down the country granting or denying licences inconsistently.
-They're given and revoked for no apparent reason, licensing fees are topsy turvy and, in some authorities, restrictive policy is such that councils are effectively trying to ban what is a lawful activity.
+In reality, this translates to councils up and down the country granting or denying licenses inconsistently.
+They're given and revoked for no apparent reason, licensing fees are topsy-turvy and, in some authorities, restrictive policy is such that councils are effectively trying to ban what is a lawful activity.

-Moral objections to SEVs – if, for instance, you think the industry is gross, ungodly or degrading to women – should not, legally, be used as grounds for refusing a licence.
+Moral objections to SEVs—if, for instance, you think the industry is gross, ungodly or degrading to women—should not, legally, be used as grounds for refusing a license.
 Instead, councils must argue that a venue will cause a public nuisance.